ajex1988/abdominal_mri/README.md

 # Duke Abdominal MRI Series Dataset
-This dataset contains abdominal MRI series for 105 patients, who underwent MRI ex-amination  in  Duke  University  Hospital.
+This dataset contains abdominal MRI series for 105 patients, who underwent MRI examination  at  Duke  University  Hospital.
 For  each  patient  there  is  exactly  1examination, and for each examination there are tens of series.
 In each series,there are also tens of MRI slices (stored as dicom format file).
 An illustration of the hierarchy of the dataset is shown in the figure below.
 ![Dataset Hierarchy](images/DukeAbdominalDatasetStructure.png)
 ## Series Types
 We provide all the 30 series types in the following table.
 In each cell the format is *series type*(*numeric label*).